-It is to our credit then, that this council has maintained a sure footing throughout this period.
-We continue to provide good services within budget, whilst working towards bold ambitions for the district.
+It is to our credit then, that this council has maintained a sure footing throughout this period and the financial statements demonstrate that the Council remains a financially stable organisation, delivering for the residents of Bassetlaw.
+We have employed good financial management disciplines, processes, and procedures during the year, and we continue to strive for ongoing improvement and excellence by providing good services within budget, whilst working towards bold ambitions for the district.